sermon: Debt and Obligation

 Romans 6:1-2 What shall we say then?
 Shall we continue in sin that grace may abound?
 God forbid!
 [Certainly not!]
 How shall we, that are dead to sin, live any longer therein?

-Romans 6:13-15 Neither yield you your members as instruments of unrighteousness unto sin: But yield yourselves unto God as those that are alive from the dead, and your members as instruments of righteousness unto God.
+Romans 6:13-15 Neither yield you your members as instruments of unrighteousness unto sin [This is instruction to Christians.]: But yield yourselves unto God as those that are alive from the dead, and your members as instruments of righteousness unto God.
 For sin shall not have dominion over you: for you are not under the law, but under grace.
 What then?
 Shall we sin because we are not under the law but under grace?
 God forbid.

 In Romans 12 he gives us a foundation for producing the righteousness in our lives so that we begin to accrue to us the character, the virtues of Jesus Christ.

 Romans 12:1-2 I beseech you therefore, brethren, by the mercies of God that you present your bodies a living sacrifice, holy, acceptable unto God, which is your reasonable service.
 And be not conformed to this world: but be you transformed by the renewing of your mind, that you may prove what is that good and acceptable and perfect will of God.

 To properly grasp this, one must see these two verses in the position within the book.
 The whole of the book of Romans preceding these verses is the doctrinal foundation and prelude to the last four chapters.
 These two verses serve to bridge the gap between the doctrinal foundation in the first eleven chapters, and the practical daily application in the last four chapters.